KxSystems/pykx/docs/user-guide/advanced/attributes.md

 When attributes are set on PyKX objects various functions can use these attributes to speed up their execution, by using different algorithms.
-For example searching through a list without an attribute requires checking every single value, howevver setting the sorted attribute allows a search algorithm to use a binary search in stead and then only a fraction of the values actually need to be checked.
+For example searching through a list without an attribute requires checking every single value, however setting the sorted attribute allows a search algorithm to use a binary search in stead and then only a fraction of the values actually need to be checked.

 Examples of some functions that can use attributes to speed up execution.